OWASP/raider/docs/dev/plugins.rst

 Cookie
 ++++++

-Use Cookie plugin to extract and set new cookies:
+The cookie plugin extracts and sets new cookies.

 Example: